Skip to main content

 TX HASH: Ni8Oq5dP0leoT/IRkKUKT18iTv8KLL3bH8OFZiV79kM=

-The package is now live and browsable at https://staging.gno.land/r/<your-g1-addr>/myrealm (or https://<testN>.testnets.gno.land/r/... on the current testnet).
+The package is now live and browsable at https://staging.gno.land/r/<your-g1-addr>/myrealm.
+On the current testnet the URL is https://<testN>.testnets.gno.land/r/... instead.

 Two optional flags are worth knowing about:

-• -send <amount>ugnot — transfer GNOT to the realm with the deploy.
+• -send <amount>ugnot: transfer GNOT to the realm with the deploy.

-• -max-deposit <amount>ugnot — cap the storage deposit the chain may lock; the transaction fails if the cap is exceeded.
+• -max-deposit <amount>ugnot: cap the storage deposit the chain may lock; the transaction fails if the cap is exceeded.

 For the full flag list, see addpkg in Interact with gnokey.
 You can also deploy via the Playground with a browser wallet like Adena.

-5. Call your realm
+5. Call Increment

 Same shape as the local call earlier, with two changes: the package path uses your address-based namespace, and -gas-wanted is tuned to a realistic value.
+Call it:

 gnokey maketx call \